-As discussed on pp.14-15, a separate, competing mouse-lifespan analysis in 2014 by Harvard "Lifespan" superstar Professor David Sinclair - Simpson's sham "co-author" of the Cell Metabolism paper - confirms that the 143 dead mice dying young via severe malnutrition while fed five of Simpson's low P:C, insect-friendly, mouse-killing diets should indeed be represented in the survival curves below, not hidden from the scientific community to lessen the pain of a career-defining experiment wrecking a long-planned "preferred outcome".
+As discussed on pp. 13, and 34-36, a separate, competing 2014 mouse-lifespan analysis by Harvard "Lifespan" superstar Professor David Sinclair - Simpson's "co-author" of the Cell Metabolism paper - confirms that the 143 dead mice dying young via severe malnutrition while fed five of Simpson's low P:C, insect-friendly, mouse-killing diets should indeed be represented in the survival curves below, not hidden from the scientific community to lessen the pain of his career-defining experiment wrecking Simpson's long-planned "preferred outcome".